storybookjs/frontpage/src/content/recipes/@mui/material.md

 yarn add @fontsource/roboto @fontsource/material-icons
 ```

-Then import the CSS files into `.storybook/preview.js`, the entrypoint of your Storybook.
+Then import the CSS files into `.storybook/preview.js, the entry point of your Storybook.

 ```javascript
 // .storybook/preview.js